vitormaarcel/Chemichal-Process-Modelling-and-Simulation/gas-turbine emission prediction/README.md

 # CO and NOx Emission Prediction

-In this project the objective is to find a machine learning model that fits the best with the data to predict the emissions of a gas-turbine.
+The goal of this research is to identify the machine learning model that best fits the data in order to predict a gas turbine's emissions.